 After the apparent false alarm of a couple of weeks ago, everything was going well.
 I could feel improvement.
 My mobility was returning.
 I could bend over to pick stuff up.
 I followed the advice offered, to keep doing what I am doing, to move as much as I could.
 It was an ordinary day delivering stuff.
 At about lunch time I picked up a box badly and immediately I was crippled by a searing pain across my pelvis and in my spine just above the joint between the two.
 Miraculously, I made one more delivery, drove back to the shop, and declared that I needed to be taken to hospital, before then trying desperately to find a position where the pain was at least manageable, as I gave out information to people on the phone to assorted medical agencies and services.
 My lovely wife came to make sure I would be taken to the right place, my brother turned up to hold me upright, my wonderful colleagues guided the ambulance, redirected traffic and made sure everybody got what they needed.
 It seemed to take ages for the ambulance to turn up; throughout the wait I kept myself conscious by knowing that soon I would be getting heavy painkillers.
 When eventually, nearly 20mg of intravenous morphine was gradually introduced, I calmed down a bit, but the pain continued.
 Muscle relaxants stopped the spasms and I was eventually manipulated into a position from which I could be placed in the ambulance and driven off.
 My wife and brother followed.
 My colleagues went back to work.
 But the pain itself had hardly been touched and the ambulance staff preferred to get me into the hands of doctors before administering further medication.

-At the hospital they were expecting me; I was immediately subjected to the full barrage of medical technology, catheterised, injected with or asked to swallow more medications than I can bring to mind; amongst which a continuously delivered subcutaneous morphine and muscle relaxant cocktail, assorted antibiotics, blood thinners, a steroidal painkiller, one of the hormone treatments that has already proved itself to be less than effective against the disease, a new hormone treatment that they tell me will be more effective because it has a synthetic structure, and top-ups of morphine and muscle relaxants when required.
+At the hospital they were expecting me; I was immediately subjected to the full barrage of medical technology, catheterised, injected with or asked to swallow more medications than I can bring to mind; amongst which a continuously delivered subcutaneous morphine and muscle relaxant cocktail, assorted antibiotics, blood thinners, steroidal painkillers and anti-inflammatories, a new hormone treatment that they tell me will be more effective than the one that stopped working two years ago, and top-ups of morphine and muscle relaxants when required.
 I went from being medication free to a recumbent pharmacy in a matter of a few hours.
 I was visited by many doctors whose sole motivation was to manage my pain and to bring me to a condition where it will be possible to send me home.
 After the false false alarm of the previous week, I do not want to leave hospital again only to be readmitted quickly.
 They all agreed.
-The next day my oncologist scanned me extensively with an MRI machine before announcing that he had found a nodule behind the vertebrae most infected with disease; this was likely to be causing nerve root compression and was given a high dose of radiation a few hours later after the software was set up.
+The next day my oncologist scanned me extensively with an MRI machine before announcing that he had found a nodule behind the vertebra most infected with disease; this was likely to be causing nerve root compression and was given a high dose of radiation only a few hours later after the software was set up.
 Later in the day, because my temperature was a bit high, I had a chest x-ray to rule out chest infections.

 The next day after barely managing to sleep, I began to feel the slow improvement of healing, of mother’s wisdom, gradually I was able to move myself into positions where I could wash and eat and generally get my head round the new normal, preparing for the next chapter in this story, the next stage on this journey.
 The day after that I was able to shower again, and the next night I found a comfortable position, as the full barrage of painkilling strategies was kicking in, and awoke after an almost full night’s sleep.
 During the day my lovely wife, my brother and many good friends have visited and kept me supplied with fruit and stimulating conversation.
 Although I must apologise to one or two who came just at the wrong moment and who discovered me falling asleep half way through sentences or into my soup, uttering incoherent noises and dribbling.